Hiking the Artists Palette Trail in Death Valley National Park

 Distance: 0.3 - 1.0 miles / 0.5 - 1.6 km

-Artists Palette is one of the most beautiful places to explore in Death Valley, and it’s one of my personal favorites at sunset!
+Artists Palette in Death Valley National Park is arguably the most beautiful and unique landscape of any destination in Death Valley, and it’s one of my personal favorite spots to hike around and shoot photos at sunset!

 Artists Palette Trailhead Parking